matts421/Glitch-Game-Project/README.md

 a custom Observer interface.

-Fortunately, all the classes already follow the principle of single responsibility, so there is minimal need to introduce new classes (other than the aforementioned Barrier class).
+Fortunately, all the classes already follow the principle of single responsibility, so there is minimal need to introduce new classes (other than the aforementioned Barrier class). test